 Step 5: Attend your Biometrics Appointment

 Approximately 3-5 weeks after filing the permanent resident card renewal, USCIS will automatically schedule you for a biometrics appointment.
 The biometrics appointment consists of fingerprinting and taking your photo for your permanent resident card.

 Bring your appointment letter with you in addition to some form of photo identification.
 Read the letter carefully; it will explain all items that you should bring to the appointment.
 Although this appointment can be rescheduled, it will delay the permanent resident card renewal process.

 Tip: If your permanent resident card already expired and you need proof of permanent residency, schedule a separate appointment with USCIS.
 They can provide an “I-551 stamp” in your passport to give you proof of valid permanent resident status.
 The stamp will enable you to re-enter the U.S. after traveling abroad.
 (Make a separate appointment – USCIS cannot provide this stamp at your biometrics appointment.)

 Step 6: Receive your New Permanent Resident Card

 Unless you had errors or other complications on your permanent resident card renewal application, most people receive their new card in approximately 3-4 months.
 But but processing times do vary based on the workload and USCIS service center assigned your case.
 Your new permanent resident card will look slightly different and will be updated with several new security features.

 Avoid the Renewal — Become a U.S. Citizen

 Apply for U.S. citizenship and never apply for permanent resident card renewal again.
 There are numerous benefits to becoming a U.S. citizen.
 It might be easier than you think.
-Not sure if you’re elibible?
+Not sure if you’re eligible?
 Check your eligibility for U.S. citizenship here.